[ Skip Main Nav ]

 At the doctoral level we offer a degree with a specialization in information technology.
 The Doctor of Management in Organizational Leadership/Information Systems and Technology (DM/IST) enables you to understand and evaluate the scope and impact of information systems and technology (IST) from organizational, industry-wide, and global perspectives.
 The DM/IST curriculum lays a foundation of knowledge in critical thinking, leadership and the application of IST content areas.
 While offered online, doctoral programs require brief residencies in select cities or countries.

 While widely available, not all programs are available to residents of all states.
-Please contact a University Enrollment Advisor to confirm program availability in your state and local area.
+Please contact a University Enrollment Representative to confirm program availability in your state and local area.